2024

 3. Get More Done

 One of the most significant benefits of requesting sabbatical leave is that it helps you complete tasks faster than usual.
-When you are on sabbatical leave, you can work longer hours without feeling tired.
+You can work longer hours without feeling tired while on sabbatical leave.

 4. Earn More

 In general, sabbatical leave is unpaid.
-However, if you are lucky enough to get a job offer from another company while on sabbatical leave, you can negotiate higher pay.
+However, you can negotiate higher pay if you are lucky enough to get a job offer from another company while on sabbatical leave.

 5. Improve Relationships With Colleagues

-Many people don’t realize that sabbatical leave is an excellent opportunity to meet new colleagues.
-During your sabbatical leave, try to connect with people outside of your department.
+Many people don’t realize that a sabbatical leave is an excellent opportunity to meet new colleagues.
+During your sabbatical leave, connect with people outside your department.
 This way, you can build relationships with people who share similar interests.

 6. More Opportunities

-Another benefit of paid sabbatical leaves when if you plan to return to work after 12 months, is creating opportunities for yourself.
+Another benefit of paid sabbatical leave, when you plan to return to work after 12 months, is that it creates opportunities for you.
 For example, if you want to become a freelancer, the Sabbatical period is the best time to launch your business.

 Sabbatical Leave Rules and Policy: What Do They Look?